Why Your Mental Health Is Worthy of a Wind Down Routine

 A wind-down routine is simply a transition from daily activities to a transition to sleep.
 Your ability to slow down at night is just as important as accelerating in the morning and being productive during the day.

-• Turn off your screens.
-This means to turn off not only your television but all handheld devices, including your phone.
+This means turning off not only your television but all handheld devices, including your phone.
 The blue light emitted from these screens we hold so closely to our faces has been demonstrated in research to disrupt our circadian rhythm and sleep patterns.

-• Try mindfulness exercises.
 About ten minutes before bedtime, practice mindfulness in a chair in a dimly lit room.
 Take five minutes to be aware of your body and being present in it.
 From head to toe, be aware of your body’s relationship with the chair and the environment around you.
-Research shows the impact of mindful-based therapy for insomnia.
+Research shows the impact of mindful-based therapy on insomnia.

 With the right planning and techniques to wind down at night, you will take significant, active steps to help maintain and improve your mental health.